mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 * Remove obsolete strings.
 * Include a migration recipe.

+Once such patch lands in `mozilla-central`, it will be converted as part of the cross-channel generation, and pushed to a quarantine repository (`gecko-strings-quarantine`).
+At this point, this new content is not visible yet in [Pontoon](https://pontoon.mozilla.org/).

-The goal is to port existing translations to the new format without forcing community to retranslate them.
-For that to happen, migrations need to be performed before the new strings are available in our localization tool (Pontoon).
+The goal of migrations is to port existing translations to the new format without forcing community to retranslate them.
+For that to happen, migrations need to be performed before the new strings are pushed to the official `gecko-strings` repository, and become available in Pontoon.

 This means that patches including migrations should only be pushed from the quarantine repository to `gecko-strings` following the steps described in this document.

 ## Running Fluent migrations